Einstein's Equations in Electromagnetic Media: Abstract

 \section{Abstract}

-In this paper, Plebanski's 1960 mapping is extended to encode the full Einstein system in an electromagnetic medium.
-This is achieved by identifying transformation parameters in terms of the ADM constraint and evolution equations, and subsequently applying the mapping to the entire system.
-These transformed equations are then linearized in vacuum to derive gravitational-wave analogues as perturbations within the optical medium.
+In this paper, we extend Plebanski's mapping to encode the Einstein equations in ADM form within a bianisotropic electromagnetic medium.
+We realise this by translating the ADM constraints and evolution equations into dynamical conditions on the medium's constitutive parameters.
+These transformed equations are then linearised in vacuum to derive gravitational-wave analogues as perturbations of the optical medium.

 In 1960, Jerzy Plebanski\cite{Plebanski1960}, building on earlier work\cite{Gordon1923,Tamm1924,Skrotskii1957}, and revisited in various forms in numerous follow-up studies\cite{LandauLifshitz1971,deFelice1971,ThorneMacdonald1982}, discovered the mapping,